24 Month STEM extension

 No. Two periods of STEM OPT cannot immediately follow each other.
 There must be an intervening degree and a period of 12-month OPT between the STEM OPT extensions.

-Can I travel while my STEM OPT application is pending and my EAD card has expired?
+Can I travel while my STEM OPT application is pending or on OPT?

 I still have questions.
 Who can I contact?